 Neoclassical Widdicomb Occasional Table

-This Neoclassical John Widdicomb occasional table from the early 1970s has been meticulously restored using traditional techniques, including French polishing, to recapture its original beauty and condition.
+This Neoclassical John Widdicomb occasional table from the early 1970s has been thoughtfully restored using traditional methods, including French polishing, to bring out its original charm.
+While the restoration has refreshed its overall appearance, there are still some visible signs of wear and minor imperfections on the top, consistent with its age and character.

 Widdicomb is a well-recognized name in the furniture industry.
 The Widdicomb family, originally from Devonshire, England, established a cabinet shop in Grand Rapids, Michigan in 1858.
 The company produced high-quality furniture in West Michigan until 2002 when it was acquired by Stickley.